kengentenerende/ThreatHunting/THPTHEEA.md

 Another technique used with this process is to place it in different directories, but note that services.exe will not be the parent

 When it comes to services, we will need to perform extra steps to determine whether the service/DLL being loaded by svchost.exe is legitimate or not.
 It’s more than just checking for misspellings in svchost.exe, because techniques such as Process Injection and Process Hollowingcan attack legitimate services.

+• Processes not running under NT AUTHORITY\SYSTEM, LOCAL SERVICE or NETWORK SERVICE
+• Processes not using the –k [name] convention
+• Parent not services.exe
 ```

 ## Windows Explorer (**explorer.exe**)